Pulsar-wind-nebula-powered Galactic center X-ray filament G0.13-0.11: Proof of the synchrotron nature by IXPE: Discussion and conclusions

-We conclude by saying that IXPE observations show that X-ray emission from G0.13-0.11 is strongly polarized ($\sim 60\%$) in the direction perpendicular to the bright Wings-like X-ray structure and to the trailing radio-emitting filaments, which are part of the Galactic Center Radio Arc.
-While the IXPE angular resolution is not sufficient to spatially resolve polarized emission into individual sub-arcmin components, i.e. the "Wings" and the fainter diffuse emission to the east of the "Wings", the statement of the high degree of polarization is robust.
-These measurements demonstrate that X-ray threads in GC regions are produced by synchrotron emission of $\sim 10$~TeV leptons gyrating in the ordered magnetic field perpendicular to the Galactic Plane.
+We conclude by saying that IXPE observations show that X-ray emission from G0.13-0.11 is strongly polarized ($\sim 60\%$) in the direction perpendicular to the bright wings-like X-ray structure and to the nearby radio-emitting filaments, which are part of the GC Radio Arc.
+While the IXPE angular resolution is not sufficient to spatially resolve polarized emission into individual subarcminute components (i.e., the wings and the fainter diffuse emission to the east of them), the statement of the high degree of polarization is robust.
+These measurements prove that X-ray emission of filaments associated with BSPWNs has a synchrotron origin, as expected in the baseline scenario of these objects.
+In particular, X-ray threads of G0.13-0.11 are produced by synchrotron emission of $\sim 10$~TeV leptons gyrating in the ordered magnetic field perpendicular to the Galactic plane.
+This finding corroborates the scenario that PWNs power not only the X-ray emission but also radio emission of filaments in the GC region \citep[e.g.,][]{2002ApJ...581.1148W,2017SSRv..207..235B,2019MNRAS.489L..28B}.
+To this end, a particularly interesting question (to be addressed elsewhere) would be whether the entire Radio Arc is powered by the same mechanism (see \citealt{2002ApJ...581.1148W} for a relevant discussion).